Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: LDR- s as General Approximators

-In this section, we focus on the difference in approximation qualities between low rank matrices and the circulant and Toeplitz matrices by using a \textit{fixed} parameter budget.
-We use the following two settings:
+In this section, we focus on the difference in approximation qualities between low rank matrices and the circulant and Toeplitz matrices under a \textit{fixed} parameter budget.
+We use the following settings:

-\textbf{Approximating Symmetric Positive Definite Matrices}. $\mathbf{M} \in \mathbb{R}^{n \times n}$ ($n=50$) with $L^2$-normalized rows is used for this experiment.
-We compare the errors to approximate $\mathbf{M}$ using circulant, (symmetric) Toeplitz, low-rank matrices, and Kronecker product of $2$ matrices.
-A fixed parameter budget of $n=50$ is chosen and this experiment is repeated $10$ times.
-Our results are presented in Fig.~\ref{fig:accVsParam}, Left.
-For \textit{each} of these $10$ trials, we observe that the low rank matrix has the highest approximation error followed by the Kronecker product of two matrices, the circulant, and the Toeplitz matrices (see more details in Appendix~\ref{sec:approx_err_app}).
+\textbf{Approximating Symmetric Positive Definite Matrices}.
+We use a PSD matrix $\mathbf{M} \in \mathbb{R}^{50 \times 50}$ with $L^2$-normalized rows in this experiment.
+We compare the errors to approximate $\mathbf{M}$ using circulant, (symmetric) Toeplitz, low-rank matrices, and Kronecker product of two matrices.
+We use a fixed parameter budget and repeat this experiment $10$ times.
+We report the results in Figure~\ref{fig:accVsParam} (left).
+For \textit{each} of these $10$ trials, we observe that the circulant and Toeplitz achieve the lowest error, therefore the best approximation quality (see more details in Appendix~\ref{sec:approx_err_app}).

-\textbf{Fitting a simple toy dataset :} We create a pinwheel dataset with 5 spokes (adding a little Gaussian noise) (Fig :~\ref{fig:ldr_pinwheel} Left).
-Then we try to fit a simple neural network with one hidden layer with the matrix of size $64 \times 64$.
-We then replace this matrix with a rank $1$ LoRA layer, a circulant layer, a symmetric Toeplitz and a Toeplitz layer making sure that all of these models have the same number of training parameters.
-We observe that the LoRA layer struggles to fit the data whereas the low displacement rank matrices show similar performance to that of the baseline (Fig~\ref{fig:approx_error}).
+\textbf{Fitting a Toy Dataset}.
+We create a synthetic pinwheel dataset with 5 spokes as shown in Figure~\ref{fig:ldr_pinwheel} (left).
+We fit this dataset using a simple neural network with one hidden layer with a matrix $\mathbf{W} \in \mathbb{R}^{64 \times 64}$.
+In this experiment, we replace $\mathbf{W}$ with a rank $1$ LoRA, a circulant, a symmetric Toeplitz, and a Toeplitz matrix ( with all parameterizations having the same number of training parameters).
+In Fig~\ref{fig:approx_error}), we report the training loss curves of this experiment.
+We observe that the LoRA layer struggles to fit the data whereas the LDRMs show similar performance to full fine-tuning (Fig~\ref{fig:approx_error}).
 These results show the impressive expressive power of these matrices.
-Additional details are presented in Appendix~\ref{sec:addtl_details} and additional experiments are presented in the Appendix~\ref{sec:addtl_expt} (see Fig~\ref{fig:ldr_pinwheel}).

-We thus conclude that LDRMs with particularly low displacement rank serve as good approximators for various matrices.
-This power translates well to various downstream tasks as will be confirmed by our experimental results, with circulant matrices performing especially well (see: Sec. \ref{sec:experiments}).
+Therefore, we conclude that LDRMs with particularly low displacement rank serve as good approximators for various matrices.
+We perform additional experiments and provide more details in Appendix~\ref{sec:addtl_details}.